0awawa0/CTF-Writeups/b00t2root 2019/MISC/Treasure/README.md

 ![flag](./src/flag.png)

-The tasks sais that passcode is under the flag, so it's 58DPY.
+The tasks says that passcode is under the flag, so it's 58DPY.
 Wrap it in flag format and here it is: b00t2root{58DPY}